 Employees working in supervisory capacities will be evaluated for success and improvement in supervisory and leadership work (including participation in supervisory and leadership training) and for supervisory skills in general.
 The evaluation will consider how the supervisor supports, encourages and motivates employees to achieve their objectives and how the supervisor fosters a positive, effective and productive workplace.

 2.3.
 Quality and performance

 Productivity, evaluated with reference to such factors as

-achievement of, for example, quantitative objectives or deadlines imposed on the employee quality of work in relation to the demands and goals of duties
+• achievement of, for example, quantitative objectives or deadlines imposed on the employee

 Quality of work, evaluated with reference to such factors as